sirdelta/cts/README.md

 The arrivals of cars on the lanes are manually chose by striking a specific keyboard:
 * `Key 1` for the main lane
 * `Key 2` for the second lane
+To switch from one lane to another, strike a key and then press `enter`.

 ### Automatic Mode

 The arrivals of cars on the lanes happen randomly from a maximum time-lapse value in milliseconds.
-By default, this value is limited to 1 s.
+By default, this value is limited to 1 sec.

 To activate the mode and change this time-lapse, use the option `-a` in command line.